Patron Ticket Info

 2. Click the Payment Tab

-Note: Clicking a column heading will arrange the payments by that column heading.
+Note: Clicking a column heading arranges the payments by that column heading.
 An underlined column heading is the column that the information is currently sorted by.

 The View Orders button enables the user to open the orders window directly from the payments window.
 The Delete button enables the user to delete a payment that has not been journalized.
 The Receipt button enables a receipt to be printed for a payment.
 The use of these buttons is outside the scope of this tutorial.